schizofox/schizofox/README.md

 > [!NOTE]
 > Fun fact: clearing cookies is just a waste of time with cookie
-> isolation enabled (just use temporary containers if you need to)
+> isolation enabled: just use temporary containers if you need to.

 <!-- deno-fmt-ignore-end -->